-Thanks to the flamed maple top, back, and sides, the tone of the AEWC400 leas a little toward the bright side.
+Thanks to the flamed maple top, back, and sides, the tone of the AEWC400 leans a little toward the bright side.
 And while the uniquely contoured design does a lot for playability, you may wonder how it shapes the sound.
-Unplugged, we do find that the AEWC400 can sound a little tinny -- there's isn't always enough low end to fully balance it out (this video review) shows a little of what we mean.
+Unplugged, we do find that the AEWC400 can sound a little tinny — there isn’t always enough low end to fully balance it out (this video review) shows a little of what we mean.

 However, this guitar comes with an Ibanez AEQ-SP2 preamp and Fishman Sonicore pickup.
 Both give you an excellent plugged-in tone that’s a little fuller.
 The preamp has more features than you often see on entry-level guitars.
 A volume knob and two-band EQ (bass and treble) make it easy to sculpt your sound in a second.
 Along with its onboard tuner, the AEQ-SP2 onboard preamp provides an all-in-one way to control your tone whether you’re recording, performing, or just playing plugged in at home.

-To hear what the AEWC400 acoustic-electric guitar sound like plugged in, check out this video demo.
+To hear what the AEWC400 acoustic-electric guitar sounds like plugged in, check out this video demo.

 Finish And Appointments

 With so many guitar retailers offering online purchase options, more and more people are purchasing their guitars online.
-But before you decide whether this is the acoustic-electric guitar for you, it's a good idea to check out some online reviews.
+But before you decide whether this is the acoustic-electric guitar for you, you should check out some online reviews.